President of the Los Angeles City Council: New city charter

 In 1965, the job of President Pro Tempore was created to preside during the absence of the President, with the first officer being councilman Thomas D. Shepard.
 Shepard presided when L. E. Timberlake became acting mayor due to mayor Sam Yorty traveling outside the country.
 The assistant pro tempore was created in 1977 with councilman Ernani Bernardi as the officer, who presided over meeting if both the President and the President Pro Tempore are out.

 Councilman John Ferraro is the longest serving president, serving for 20 years in two terms.
 The first woman to be elected as the City Council president was Pat Russell, who held the title until 1987 when she was defeated in the City Council elections.
 The first Latino elected was Alex Padilla in 2001 after defeating incumbent Ruth Galanter; he served as acting mayor days after the 9/11 attacks as mayor James Hahn traveled out of the city.
 The first African-American president was Herb Wesson, who was elected in 2012 and served until 2020.
 The first Latina president was Nury Martinez, who was elected in 2020 and served until 2022.

 Responsibilities

 The President Pro Tempore is Bob Blumenfield since September 20, 2024.

-The Assistant President Pro Tempore is Nithya Raman since January 28, 2025.
+The Assistant President Pro Tempore is John Lee since April 14, 2026.